 Step 27: After the installation is completed, reboot EVE and follow the Management IP setup instructions in section 3.5.1.
 It is strongly recommended for bare-metal installations to use a static IP address.
 After the IP address setup, continue with Step 28

 Login to the EVE CLI and type:

-NOTE: No verify your EVE Satellite server installation type:
+NOTE: To verify your EVE Satellite server installation type £dpkg -I eve-agent" it should display latest EVE Agent/Satellite version: